yitao36/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Welcome to CCAmper!
-CCAmper is the perfect app for **secondary school teachers** as an all-in-one desktop app for
+CCAmper is the perfect app for **Singaporean secondary school teachers** as an all-in-one desktop app for
 - Managing all your various CCA student details plus emergency contact details
 - Keeping track of their attendance with respect to various events